Here in Northeast Florida, our water supply comes from the Floridan aquifer, which is a finite resource.

 Meeting Growing Demands

-Our community is expanding rapidly, placing increased pressure on our finite water resources.
+Our community is expanding, placing increased pressure on our finite water resources.
 Without proactive measures, meeting the water demands of our growing population will become increasingly challenging.

 Adapting to Regulatory Changes